Great beaches on bike trails

 Start riding on the Lake Wobegon Trail in St. Joseph, just west of St. Cloud off I-94, or eight miles later in Avon.
 The trail passes Middle Spunk Lake, a block from the trailhead.
 Afterward, eat at Fisher's, which has a shaded patio facing the beach.

-In Minneapolis, the Grand Rounds passes beaches on lakes Nokomis, Harriet, Calhoun and Cedar.
-There are concession buildings on Nokomis and Harriet and the Tin Fish seafood restaurant on Calhoun; make a day of it.
+In Minneapolis, the Grand Rounds passes beaches on lakes Nokomis, Harriet, Bde Maka Ska and Cedar.
+There are restaurants on Nokomis and Harriet as well as in Minnehaha Park; make a day of it.

 © Beth Gauper